PennTURBO/Turbo-Documentation/turbo_axiomization.md

 ## Appendices

-### Accounting of instances appearing in a production TURBO Graph
+### Accounting of instances appearing in a production TURBO Semantic repository

 The visualization above shows a general pattern for describing some patient knowledge from a realism perspective.
 However, it omits several other important patterns, and it doesn't provide any quantitative information.